Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Phase transition, Maxwell construction and graph selector

-where $\CM^{\CF} \to \R^2 = \R^2_{U,V}$ is a (infinite dimensional) symplectic fibration.
-The resulting Legendrian submanifold is not necessarily holonomic (or graph-like) in the given preferred variables.
+If we change the preferred variables $(U,V)$ to something else, the coordinate representation of the resulting Legendrian submanifold is not necessarily holonomic (or graph-like) in the given preferred variables.
 This indeed occurs for the case of the van der Waals gas for the preferred variables $(P,T)$.
 As a result, the aforementioned thermodynamic variable cannot be globally holonomic (at least so over the $PT$-plane or over $PU$-plane).
 An effort of correcting this deficiency is precisely the celebrated Maxwell construction in equilibrium thermodynamics the explanation of which is now in order.